[ Printer Friendly Version ] [ Report Abuse ]

 "I've just received word that we'll be having a guest to come and stay with us for a few months.
 Father's sister, our Aunt Rowena, will be arriving next week."

 "We have an Aunt Rowena?"
-Ettie asked.
+Ettie asked, looking up from her breakfast.

 "If she's our aunt, why wasn't she at Mother's funeral?"
 Holly asked quietly.
 Smiles faded from the girls faces, and their laughter died off.